Measurement Limits to 134Cs Concentration in Soil: Introduction

 \section{Introduction}

-It is of great importance to study the anthropogenic caesium radioisotopes $^{137}\mathrm{Cs}$ and $^{134}\mathrm{Cs}$, since their production and emission rates are much higher than other radioisotopes from nuclear fissions at nuclear power plants (NPP) and they have rather low movility in soils.
-Thus, $^{137}$Cs are widely used as tracer radionuclides for monitoring the NPP-related environmental radioactivity.
+It is of great importance to study the anthropogenic caesium radioisotopes $^{137}\mathrm{Cs}$ and $^{134}\mathrm{Cs}$, since their production and emission rates are much higher than other radioisotopes from nuclear fissions at nuclear power plants (NPP) and they have rather low mobility in soils (Tranter \textit{et al.}, 2002; Zehnder \textit{et al.}, 1995; Yoshida and Muramatsu, 1998).
+Thus, $^{137}$Cs are widely used as tracer radionuclides for monitoring the NPP-related environmental radioactivity (Mahara, 1993).
 The $^{137}$Cs nucleus ($t_{1/2}=30.07$y) is a long-lived beta emitter decaying a $95\%$ branching ratio to the metastable state ($t_{1/2}=2.55$m) of $^{137}$Ba$^*$ at 661.7keV.
-While the $^{134}$Cs nucleus is also a beta emitter, its decay time ($t_{1/2}=2.065$y) is much shorter and emits many gamma-rays correlated with the beta electron.
+While the $^{134}$Cs nucleus is also a beta emitter, its decay time ($t_{1/2}=2.065$y) is much shorter than that of the $^{137}$Cs and emits many gamma-rays correlated with the beta electron.
 Due to these different life-times, it is possible to date the anthropogenic radioactivity with the ratio of $^{134}$Cs to $^{137}$Cs concentrations in soil measured.
 However, since the $^{134}$Cs has much shorter half life-time compared to the $^{137}\mathrm{Cs}$, the dating range depends solely on a minimum detectable amount (MDA) of activity for the short-lived $^{134}$Cs radioisotope.

-Moreover, it is well known that the $^{137}\mathrm{Cs}$ contamination arises mainly from three different sources: Atmospheric nuclear weapon tests (NWT) in the period of the late 1950s and early 1960s, in particular, in the nothern hemisphere (UNSCEAR, 2000), the Chernobyl accident taken place in May 1986, and discharges from nuclear power plants (NPPs).
+Moreover, it is well known that the $^{137}\mathrm{Cs}$ contamination arises mainly from three different sources: Atmospheric nuclear weapon tests (NWT) in the period of the late 1950s and early 1960s, in particular, in the nothern hemisphere (UNSCEAR, 2000; Renaud and Louvat, 2004), the Chernobyl accident taken place in May 1986, and discharges from nuclear power plants (NPPs) (Isaksson \textit{et al.}, 2001; Robison \textit{et al.}, 2003).
 On the contrary, the $^{134}\mathrm{Cs}$ does not come from the NWT, since it is induced only by the neutrons impinged on the fission radionuclide $^{133}\mathrm{Cs}$, which rarely occurs in the course of a nuclear explosion due to a lack of the reaction time.
 However, the $^{134}\mathrm{Cs}$ can be produced in reactors at NPPs.
-Thus, knowing the ratio of $^{134}$Cs to $^{137}$Cs concentrations in soil may determine even their origin.
+Thus, knowing the ratio of $^{134}$Cs to $^{137}$Cs concentrations in soil may determine their origin.
 Note that the fallout ratio of the Chernobyl explosion is known to be about $^{134}\mathrm{Cs}/^{137}\mathrm{Cs}\simeq 50\,\%$ in 1986 (Thomas and Martin, 1986).